Neurotherapy & Integrative Brain Training in Lakewood, Colorado

 What Changed?
 HRV data shows a ↓30% improvement to sympathetic activity (LF, yellow bar) and a ↑53% improvement in parasympathetic activity (HF, green bar).

-After 20 sessions, the ratio shifted from sympathetic dominance to a healthy, flexible, and resilient autonomic balance.
+After 20 sessions, the ratio shifted from sympathetic dominance to a healthy, flexible, and resilient autonomic balance, allowing for an improved capacity to engage in EMDR & deeper trauma work.

 Disclosure: Client data has been completely de-identified and shared with explicit consent.
 This case study is presented for informational and observational purposes only.
 Clinical results are not guaranteed and vary by individual.